discoproject/disco/doc/start/ddfs.rst

 DDFS operates on two concepts: *blobs* and *tags*.
 Blobs are arbitrary objects (files) that have been pushed to DDFS.
-They are distributed to storage nodes and stored on the local filesystem as is.
+They are distributed to storage nodes and stored on the local filesystems as is.

 Tags contain metadata about blobs.
 Most importantly, a tag contains a list of URLs that refer to blobs that have been assinged this tag.
 Tag